EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 # OSCORE and Authenticated Key Establishment
 EST-oscore clients and servers MUST perform mutual authentication before EST-oscore functions and services can be accessed.
 Prior to the initial enrollment the client MUST be configured with an Implicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authenticate the server.
 During the initial enrollment the client SHOULD populate its Explicit TA database and use it for subsequent authentications.

 The EST-coaps specification {{I-D.ietf-ace-coap-est}} only supports certificate-based authentication during the DTLS handshake between the EST-coaps server and the client.
-This specification replaces the DTLS handshake with the certificate-based EDHOC key exchange protocol but provides additional authenticated methods in the {{alternative-auth}}
+This specification replaces the DTLS handshake with the certificate-based EDHOC key exchange protocol and provides additional authenticated methods in the {{alternative-auth}}

 The {{RFC5272}} specification describes proof-of-identity as the ability of an endpoint, i.e., client, to prove its possession of a private key which is linked to a certified public key.
-Additionally, the RFC details how to use channel-binding information (extracted from the underlying TLS layer) to link the proof-of-identity to a proof-of-possession.
+Additionally, {{RFC5272}} details how to use channel-binding information (extracted from the underlying TLS layer) to link the proof-of-identity to a proof-of-possession.
 A proof-of-possession is generated by the client when it signs the PKCS#10 Request during the enrollment phase.
 Connection-based proof-of-possession is OPTIONAL for EST-oscore clients and servers.
 In case of certificate-based EDHOC key establishment, a set of actions are required which are further described below.

 ## EDHOC   {#edhoc}
 The EST-oscore client and server use the EDHOC key establishment protocol to populate the OSCORE security context.
 The endpoints MUST use public key certificates to perform mutual authentication.
 During the initial enrollment the Implicit TA database MUST contain certificates capable of authenticating the EST-oscore server.
 When the EST-oscore client issues a request to the /crts endpoint of the EST server, it SHALL return a bag of certificates to be installed in the Explicit TA database.